cds-snc/report-a-cybercrime/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Update the confirmation page code so that the new fields appear there.
 - [ ] Run `utils/extractFields.js` on a `/submit` network curl command to create the new `f2/fieldList.json` file for field validation.
 - [ ] Update `formatAnalystEmail.js` to use the new fields.
 - [ ] Run the app using `npm run prod` and ensure that both the confirmation page and the report email contains data entered into the new or changed fields.
+Also ensure that the server does not log any errors on submission.

 # Any new packages installed?